Lake City DUI Arrest Defense Attorneys

 Any time an officer arrests you, they must read you your Miranda rights.
 Under these rights, you have the right to remain silent and the right to an attorney.
 If they ask you questions after they have arrested you and have not read you your rights, it is an illegal arrest and anything you say can be thrown out of your case.
 Still, it is important to note that officers are not required to read you these rights until they place you under arrest.
 If you say anything before that time, it can still be used against you.
 As such, it is always best to say as little as possible to law enforcement any time they pull you over.

-Our DUI Arrest Defense Lawyer in Lake City Can Prepare a Solid Defense for Your Case
+Our Lake City DUI Arrest Defense Attorney Can Prepare a Solid Defense for Your Case